TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Constants.rst

     The fields :guilabel:`Constants` and :guilabel:`Setup` in the TypoScript backend record

-You can use the sub module :guilabel:`Site Management > TypoScript > Active TypoScript` to display how constants are replaced.
+You can use the sub module :guilabel:`Site Management > TypoScript > Active TypoScript` to display which valued are assigned to constants.
 The constant key is displayed in red, the replacement in green:

 ..  figure:: /Images/ManualScreenshots/TypoScriptModule/ConstantsInActiveTypoScript.png